Positive Representations of Split Real Simply-laced Quantum Groups: Definition of and Lusztig data

+We recall the description of Lusztig data for the positive unipotent subgroup $U_{>0}^+$, given in detail in \cite{Lu}. \begin{Def} Let $G$ be the real simple Lie group corresponding to the split real form $\g_\R$ of the Lie algebra $\g$, such that it has a split real maximal torus $T$ and two opposite Borel subgroups $B^+, B^-$ containing $T$ with unipotent subgroups $U^+, U^-$.
+For any $i\in I$, there exists a homomorphism $SL_2(\R)\to G$ denoted by

-called the \emph{pinning} of $G$, where $T$ is the split real maximal torus of $G$, and $U_i^+$ and $U_i^-$ are the simple root subgroups of $U^+$ and $U^-$ respectively.
-Then the positive unipotent semigroup is defined by the image of the map $\R_{>0}^m\to U^+$ given by \Eq{ (a_1,a_2,...,a_m)\mapsto x_{i_1}(a_1)x_{i_2}(a_2)...x_{i_n}(a_m),} where $s_{i_1}s_{i_2}...s_{i_m}$ is a reduced expression for the longest element $w_0$ of the Weyl group $W$.
+called the \emph{pinning} of $G$, where $U_i^+$ and $U_i^-$ are the simple root subgroups of the unipotent subgroups $U^+$ and $U^-$ respectively.
+Then the positive unipotent semigroup $U_{>0}^+$ is defined by the image of the map $\iota:\R_{>0}^N\to U^+$ given by \Eq{ \iota:(a_1,a_2,...,a_N)\mapsto x_{i_1}(a_1)x_{i_2}(a_2)...x_{i_N}(a_N).} \end{Def} \begin{Lem}[{\cite[Proposition 2.7]{Lu}}] The map $\iota:\R_{>0}^N\to U^+$ is injective: if